Happy Days: Legacy

 In 1999 TV Guide ranked Fonzie as number 4 on its 50 Greatest TV Characters of All Time list.

 In a 2001 poll conducted by Channel 4 in the UK, the Fonz was ranked 13th on their list of the 100 Greatest TV Characters.

-In 2008, American artist Gerald P. Sawyer, unveiled the Bronze Fonz (a public artwork) on the Milwaukee Riverwalk in downtown Milwaukee, Wisconsin.
+In 2008, American artist Gerald P. Sawyer unveiled the Bronze Fonz (a public artwork) on the Milwaukee Riverwalk in downtown Milwaukee, Wisconsin.

+In December 2023, Variety ranked Happy Days number 87 on its list of the 100 greatest TV shows of all time.

 Home media

 Paramount Home Entertainment and CBS DVD have released the first six seasons of Happy Days on DVD in Region 1, as of December 2, 2014.
-For the second season, CBS features music replacements due to copyright issues, including the theme song "Rock Around the Clock". ('The Complete First Season' retains the original opening, as it was released before CBS was involved.)
-Only season 3 and 4 of the DVD release contain the original music.
+For the second season, CBS features music replacements due to copyright issues, including the theme song "Rock Around the Clock". ('The Complete First Season' retains the original opening, as it was released before CBS was involved).
+Only seasons 1, 3 and 4 of the DVD release contain the original music.
 The sixth season was released on December 2, 2014.
-It is unknown if the remaining 5 seasons will be released.
+The remaining 5 seasons have not been released.

 The season 7 premiere "Shotgun Wedding: Part 1" was also released on the Laverne & Shirley season 5 DVD.
 To date, this is the last episode released on home media.

-Seasons 1 to 4 have also been released on DVD in the UK and in regions 2 and 4.
+The first four seasons have also been released on DVD in the UK (Region 2) and Australia (Region 4).